Savik Shuster: Career in Ukraine

 Since 2005 Shuster has been working in Ukraine.
 According to Shuster, at first he had no plans to work in Ukraine but changed his mind shortly after a 2005 visit to a friend, Russian politician Boris Nemtsov, in Kyiv a few months after Ukrainians "Orange Revolution" (Nemtsov was an adviser to Ukrainian President Viktor Yushchenko at the time).
 "I decided to go and make some fun of him, I planned to say to him, 'Boris, you finally found a place in politics, but it is in the wrong country.'
 But when I came into his office, I saw he was in a very good mood, and I said, 'Boris, maybe I, too, should go to Ukraine.'"
 A few months later, he lived in the Ukrainian capital, studied Ukrainian and worked in Ukraine as a broadcaster.

-From May 2005 Savik hosted "Freedom of Speech" talk show on ICTV.
-Later that year he presented "Freedom by Savik Shuster" on Inter TV.
-In August 2008 the production-studio "Savik Shuster Studios" was created, and in 2008 TV-channel "Ukraina" made a three-year contract with this studio for broadcasting the social-political talk show "Shuster Live".
-In July 2009 Shuster broke ties with the production company, which was renamed to Istil Studios.
-According to Shuster, in 2008, "When our program is on the air, it is watched on every third TV set in the country".
-"Ukraina" saw a sudden boost in popularity ratings after the start of Shuster's political talk show in September 2008.
+From May 2005 Savik hosted The Freedom of Speech on ICTV.
+In mid-2007, Shuster left ICTV for INTER, where he hosted "Freedom by Savik Shuster."
+However, this move caused a copyright infringement battle between ICTV and INTER, over the alleged theft of the format of The Freedom of Speech.

+Following the announcement of the copyright lawsuit, one Ukrainian journalist wrote:"What is the difference between "Freedom" on INTER and "Freedom of Speech" on ICTV?